smith-chem-wisc/MetaNetwork/README.md

 # MetaNetwork
 Network analysis and visualization of proteomics data using weighted gene correlation network analysis.
+This file details how to run MetaNetwork.
+[MetaNetwork's wiki](https://github.com/smith-chem-wisc/MetaNetwork/wiki) contains a vignette using data available in this GitHub repository and details how to use and interpret MetaNetwork's results.

 ## How to Run MetaNetwork
 ### System Requirements